Q1mi/Django-REST-framework-documentation/docs/api-guide/exceptions.md

 Validation errors are handled slightly differently, and will include the field names as the keys in the response.
 If the validation error was not specific to a particular field then it will use the "non_field_errors" key, or whatever string value has been set for the `NON_FIELD_ERRORS_KEY` setting.

-Any example validation error might look like this:
+An example validation error might look like this:

     HTTP/1.1 400 Bad Request
     Content-Type: application/json